-Your Engineering Student Society, the ESS, wants to help make your transition into the Uvic Engineering Faculty as easy as possible so we made this page with some information that we think will be helpful.
+Your Engineering Students Society, the ESS, wants to help make your transition into the UVic Engineering Faculty as easy as possible so we made this page with some information that we think will be helpful.

 Getting started at university, whether in engineering or not, is a big shift.
 Before you go out and spend hundreds or thousands of dollars on school supplies, you should think about whether or not you really need certain things.

 Buying a laptop: